joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 Because of these important differences, in Om Next we call this process "parsing" rather than routing.
-The rationale for this departure will become more and more self-evident as the tutorial progresses.
+The rationale for this departure will become more self-evident as the tutorial progresses.

 ### Parsing & Query Expressions